-4. In-Memory Algorithms
+1.1 In-Memory Algorithms

-To overcome the inefficiencies of the trace file approach, in what follows we study four alternative in-memory algorithms for generating unsatisfiability proofs and cores using DPLL-based propositional SAT solvers.
-Here we first give a short description of each one of them.
+To overcome the drawbacks of the trace file approach, in this paper we study four alternative in-memory algorithms for generating unsatisfiability proofs and cores using DPLL-based propositional SAT solvers.

 The first algorithm is based on adding one distinct new initial ancestor (IA) marker literal to each initial clause.
 These literals are set to false from the beginning.
 Then the solver is run without ever removing these false IA-marker literals from clauses, and the empty clause manifests itself as a clause built solely from IA-marker literals, each one of which identifies one initial ancestor, that is, one clause of the unsatisfiable core.
-This idea appears to be quite widely applied (e.g., in SAT Modulo Theories).
+This folk idea appears to be quite widely applied (e.g., in SAT Modulo Theories).
 As far as we know, it stems from the Minisat group (around 2002, Eén, Sörensson, Claessen).
-It requires little implementation effort, but here, in Subsection 5.1 we give experimental evidence showing that it is extremely inefficient in solver time and memory and explain why.
+It requires little implementation effort, but here, in Subsection 3.1 we give experimental evidence showing that it is extremely inefficient in solver time and memory and explain why.

-Our second algorithm, given in Subsection 5.2, tries to overcome these shortcomings by storing initial ancestor information at the meta level along with the clauses: each clause has an attached list with the ID's of its initial ancestors.
+Our second algorithm, given in Subsection 3.2, tries to overcome these shortcomings by storing initial ancestor information at the meta level along with the clauses: each clause has an attached list with the ID's of its initial ancestors.
 This reduces part of the overhead of the first algorithm.
 However, our experiments reveal that also this method is still far too expensive in memory, especially in combination with certain clause simplification methods, which on the other hand, when turned off, slow down the solver too much.

-The third algorithm (Section 6.1) stores the immediate parents list along with each clause.
+The third algorithm (Section 4.1) stores the immediate parents list along with each clause.
 The problem with this approach is that if a low-activity clause is deleted (as usual in modern SAT solvers), its associated parent information can be removed only if this clause has generated no children (the literals of deleted clauses need not be kept, though).
 This approach, implemented by Biere in PicoSAT [Bie08], essentially corresponds to storing the trace file of [ZM03] in main memory.
-As said, in those cases where this is indeed feasible, i.e., if there is enough memory, this has several advantages over the trace file one.
+In those cases where this is indeed feasible, i.e., if there is enough memory, this has several advantages over the trace file one.
 One not only avoids the inefficiencies caused by the use of external memory, but also, and more importantly, for retrieving the proof or the core one does not need to sequentially traverse the whole trace, but only those parts of it that appear in the proof.
-According to [BKO+07,Bie08] this gives an order of magnitude speedup in applications where cores or proofs have to be produced frequently, and, as a consequence, even more in the context of certain sophisticated core/proof minimization techniques such as iteration (e.g., to fixpoint) as in [ZM03].
+This gives an order of magnitude speedup in applications where cores or proofs have to be produced frequently [BKO+07,Bie08], and of course even more in the context of sophisticated (e.g., iterative) core/proof minimization techniques.